Przejdź do głównej zawartości

 If you are using Vite-specific plugins, configuration, or APIs, check the Vite CHANGELOG for their breaking changes and upgrade your project as needed.

-Vite’s current alpha release has no breaking changes for Astro at this time.
+Vite’s current beta release has no breaking changes for Astro at this time.

 In Astro v4.x, Astro performed internal JSX handling for the @astrojs/mdx integration.